copterust/stm32loader/README.md

 ```

 * connect serial port to pins PA9/10
-* set BOOT0 pin to 1 and turn to power on/reset the device
+* set BOOT0 pin to 1 and turn power on/reset the device
 * burn resulting BIN-file:

 ```bash